BND Hamburger Icon

 Open row

-Innovation is not an easy process, but it has the power to propel you into the business world and open doors.
-The first step in turning your idea into a product is sharing it with the world.
+Innovation is not easy, but it has the power to propel you into the business world and open doors.
+The first step in turning your idea into a product is to share it with the world.
 But even electricity was a tough sell 140 years ago.

 Many leading scientists denounced Thomas Edison in the late 1800s.
 These scientists claimed electricity was a fairy tale and couldn’t be harnessed on a wide scale.
-We now know that was a bunch of malarkey and live in a perpetually lit-up world, and it all started with an idea, a dream, and Edison’s perseverance.
+We now know that was false — and the possibility all started with an idea and Edison’s perseverance.
 With the right mindset and an understanding of what it takes to invent something new, you could be the creator of a whole new line of products.
 Here’s what you need to know about getting started and launching your invention.

 Ready to turn your product idea into a reality?
-The experts we spoke to offered the following advice for aspiring inventors and entrepreneurs.
+The experts we spoke with offered the following advice for aspiring inventors and entrepreneurs.

 1. Don’t go it alone.

-There are many steps in the invention process, and it can be overwhelming to take care of everything yourself.
-Lininger advised seeking out professional assistance so you can be assured that certain elements of the process rest in capable, experienced hands.
-For instance, you may want to find a manufacturer if you’re looking to develop your prototype, or Rocket Lawyer if you’re looking for a qualified, on-demand patent attorney.
-You should also consider a business partner, said Anayet Chowdhury, co-founder of educational technology company ArgoPrep.
+There are many steps in the invention process, and it can be overwhelming to handle everything yourself.
+In an interview with Business News Daily, marketing and communications professional Nicole Lininger advised seeking out professional assistance to ensure that certain elements of the process rest in capable, experienced hands.
+For instance, you may want to find a manufacturer or a qualified, on-demand patent attorney.
+You should also consider a business partner and write a business partnership agreement, said Anayet Chowdhury, co-founder of educational technology company ArgoPrep.

 “Find a co-founder who believes in your idea [or] product and has a specific set of skills that you do not possess,” Chowdhury said.
 “Companies that have co-founders are [more likely] to succeed compared to solopreneurs.”